-Finally, ECHA notes that in your comments to the draft decision you proposed also an adaptation based on a read across approach according to Annex XI section 1.5 of REACH Regulation.
-The provided read-across hypothesis is based on the bioavailability and toxicity of the three main compounds of the registered substance, cobalt(II), zinc(II) and aluminium(III).
+Finally, ECHA notes that in your comments to the draft decision your proposed also an adaptation based on a read across approach according to Annex XI section 1.5 of REACH Regulation.
+The provided read-across hypothesis is based on the bioavailability and toxicity of the two main compounds of the registered substance, manganese and aluminium.
 However, you only listed several studies which 'will be assessed further'.
 Annex XI, Section 1.5 of the REACH Regulation states that "adequate and reliable documentation of the applied method shall be provided".
-Within this documentation "it is important to provide supporting information to strengthen the rationale for the read-across" (ECHA Guidance on information requirements and chemical safety assessment Chapter R.6: QSARs and grouping of chemicals; section R.6.2.2.1 Read-across).
+Within this documentation "it is important to provide supporting information to strengthen the rationale for the read-across".
 The set of supporting information should allow to verify the crucial aspects of the read-across hypothesis and establish that the properties of the target substance can be predicted from the data on the source substances.

 In order to support your claim that the target and source substances have similar properties for the endpoints under consideration in the read-across approach, you refer to their bioavailability and irritant properties.
 Whilst this data set suggests that the substances may be similar in relation to these properties, these studies do not inform on the repeated daily exposure toxicity properties of the target and source substances.
 Accordingly, these information are not considered as relevant to support prediction of all the endpoints under consideration.

-Therefore, in the absence of such documentation, and only referring to your future assessment of the listed studies, ECHA cannot verify that the properties of cobalt zinc aluminate blue spinel can be predicted from the data on the source substances.
+Therefore, in the absence of such documentation, ECHA cannot verify that the properties of manganese alumina pink corundum can be predicted from the data on the source substances.